MEPennyworth/osTicket-Prerequisites/README.md

 <p>
 Step 16: Enter Your Credentials

-- Retrieve the saved Username and Password for the osTicket-VM previously saved on the preferred Notetaking app in Step 3
+- Retrieve the saved Username and Password for the osTicket-VM previously saved in Step 3
 - Enter those credentials into the Username and Password boxes respectively
 - Click "Continue"
 </p>